Contentstack

 The recommended use case is to remove all non-alphanumeric characters from folder names before syncing.

-To publish entries Contentstack requires an environment.
-When the job option environmentis set, a request will be made to publish entries to that environment.
-Be careful to populate all required fields when using the environment option.
-Otherwise, Contentstack will fail to publish the entry.
+is set, a request will be made to publish entries to that environment.
+Be careful to populate all required fields when using the environment

 Contentstack allows for setting Key/Value pairs for the select field.
 The value to be used in the content is the "Value" set in Contentstack as the Key/Value pair.
 This specifically applies when using a Motator to adjust values.
 Without a valid select value set in the content, the content will not sync.

-Only one asset will be created per Motation of type File.
+Only one asset will be created per Motation of type File

-A binary field will be automatically from the Motation of type File will be used as the binary of the asset.
+A binary field will be automatically from the Motation of type File

 Other than the binary field, Assets have the following fields in Motation that can be mapped to.